jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 2. Select **Users** and **Manage users**.

-3. Find **Katie Jordan** and select the name to open the user’s properties.
+3. Find **Isaiah Langer** and select the name to open the user’s properties.

 4. On the user’s properties page, select the **Account** tab and under **Audio Conferencing** select **Edit**.